databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 ### Graph Views

-In many cases we will to extract the vertex and edge RDD views of a graph (e.g., when aggregating or saving the result of calculation).
+In many cases we will want to extract the vertex and edge RDD views of a graph (e.g., when aggregating or saving the result of calculation).
-As a consequence, the graph class contains members (i.e., `graph.vertices` and `graph.edges`) to access the vertices and edges of the graph.
+As a consequence, the graph class contains members (`graph.vertices` and `graph.edges`) to access the vertices and edges of the graph.
 While these members extend `RDD[(VertexId, V)]` and `RDD[Edge[E]]` they are actually backed by optimized representations that leverage the internal GraphX representation of graph data.

 Use `graph.vertices` to display the names of the users that are at least `30` years old.
 The output should contain (in addition to lots of log messages):